Ncherfa12/Drunk-Driving-Detection/README.md

 # Drunk Driving Detection Using Vehicle Kinematics

+⚠️ Important Note:

-⚠️ IMPORTANT NOTE: Due to privacy concerns and the sensitive nature of the data, raw datasets are not included in this repository.
-Additionally, this repository only contains a base version of the code, with significant portions omitted due to sensitive information.
+Due to the sensitive nature of the data used in this project and strict privacy agreements, the raw datasets are not included in this repository.
+Additionally, this repository contains only a simplified version of the codebase.
+Certain components and full implementations have been omitted to comply with data protection and confidentiality requirements.

+Why This Matters:
+While the provided code and documentation showcase the general methodology and approach, they are intended as a proof of concept.
+The missing portions involve the raw data itself and the preprocessing steps and specific model configurations that cannot be shared publicly due to contractual obligations.

+How to Use This Repository:

+The current content still provides an overview of the problem-solving approach, feature engineering, and high-level analysis techniques used.
+To help others understand the methodology, I have included a detailed explanation of the process in the README, along with suggestions for how a similar analysis might be conducted with publicly available or synthetic data.

 ## Project Overview
 This project investigates the detection of impaired driving using vehicle kinematics data.
 The analysis leverages a dataset from the Virginia Tech Transportation Institute (VTTI), comparing trips identified as alcohol-influenced against trips with unknown alcohol levels.
 The objective is to uncover kinematic patterns indicative of impaired driving, utilizing both machine learning and deep learning techniques.